FasterXML/jackson-dataformat-xml/README.md

 `master` branch is for developing the next major Jackson version -- 3.0 -- but there are active maintenance branches in which much of development happens:

-* `2.13` is for developing the next minor 2.x version
+* `2.14` is for developing the next minor 2.x version
+* `2.13` is for backported fixes to include in 2.12.x patch versions
 * `2.12` is for backported fixes to include in 2.12.x patch versions

 Older branches are usually not changed but are available for historic reasons.